-Debriefing is a term used to describe talking about how you feel so that the emotion you feel towards person following an event is gone.
+Debriefing is a term used to describe talking about how you feel so that the emotion you feel towards person following an event is processed.

-An incident is usually "an emotional event" and we need to be able to talk about how we feel following its occurrence to ensure our relationship with the person is not impacted on and we maintain our rapport with the person.
+An incident is usually "an emotional event" and we need to be able to talk about how we feel following its occurrence to ensure our relationship with the person is not maintained and we repaired where necessary.